 Anvisa (National Health Surveillance Agency) classifies defibrillators as correlate (health products) with a variable in the risk classification from III - high risk to IV - Maximum risk.
 Class IV - Maximum risk, is the classification for invasive products such as the case of the CDI equipment.

-Both risk classifications are subject to the Certification of Good Manufacturing Practices to register defibrillators in Brazil.
+Both risk classifications are subject to the Certificate of Good Manufacturing Practices to register defibrillators in Brazil.
 Obtaining this certificate is mandatory for any company that operates with products classified as risk class III and IV.
-Learn more: Certificate of Good Manufacturing Practices.

 Anvisa is the Brazilian agency responsible for regulating products: correlates, medicines, sanitizing products, cosmetics and others.
 Every product within these segments must be regularized before being sold.